mikezphilly/routes-and-reps/README.md

 /image_samples - images demonstrating the concept

-/data_source - the routines used to create a lookup table for the app /data_source/csv.zip - correlation of districts for surface route, one for each route /data_source/RailCSV.zip - correlation of districts for regional rail routes (not yet used) /data_source/parse_csv.php - parses above csv's and creates sql 'insert' statement /data_source/route_dist_lookuptable_insert.sql - sample output from above php script /data_source/septa.py - script used in ArcGIS to generate the route/distrcit lookup table
+/data_source - the routines used to create a lookup table for the app /data_source/septa.py - script used in ArcGIS to generate the CSV's zipped below /data_source/csv.zip - correlation of districts for surface route, one for each route /data_source/RailCSV.zip - correlation of districts for regional rail routes (not yet used) /data_source/parse_csv.php - parses above csv's and creates sql 'insert' statement (piped to the file below) /data_source/route_dist_lookuptable_insert.sql - output ov the parse_csv.php script /data_source/routes_and_reps.sql - mysqldump of lookup table used in the app

 /app - routines for the web app
 /app/index.html - list of all the route options